PROGRESSIAGLOBALGROUP/citizen-reports/docs/SESSION_FINAL_CONCLUSION_2025-11-04.md

 **Project Status:** ✅ COMPLETE & PUBLISHED

-The Jantetelco heatmap platform has been successfully transformed from visually inconsistent admin panels into a professional, unified, government-grade municipal reporting system.
+The citizen-reports heatmap platform has been successfully transformed from visually inconsistent admin panels into a professional, unified, government-grade municipal reporting system.
 All changes are documented, tested, and published to GitHub.

 **The application is now ready for:**
 - Government presentation to mayors and municipal staff